Discovering Causal Relationships Between Time Series With Spatial Structure

+Identification of cause-and-effect relationships from observational data, termed \textit{causal discovery}, has always been at the center of scientific research \cite{Pearl2009}.
+In causal discovery, a system $\mathcal{X}$ of potentially interrelated variables of which we observe $\mathbf{X} = \{X_1, ..., X_p\}$ is analyzed to determine whether each pair of variables $X_i, X_j \in \mathbf{X}, i \neq j$ has a \textit{causal} relationship whereby an intervention in/manipulation of $X_i$ leads to change in $X_j$.
+A causal discovery algorithm outputs an estimate of where (if any) causal relationships exist in the system (e.g. fig.~\ref{Graph Example}), providing key insight for causal model building, effect estimation, and/or counterfactual inference \cite{Pearl2009}.

-The identification of cause-and-effect relationships from observational data has always been at the center of scientific research \cite{Pearl2009}.
-Statistical methods with this explicit goal have only emerged in the last three decades, however, and are still catching up to the complexity of practically available data \cite{Cinelli2025, Glymour2019}.
-Spatiotemporal data pose particular difficulty for causal discovery methods due to autocorrelation between observations and with latent confounders that may mask or distort relationships \cite{Ninad2025}.
-In this short communication, we posit that existing causal discovery algorithms for independent and identically distributed time series can be adapted to time series with spatial structure by leveraging the theoretical results of causal discovery across contexts and latent spatial confounding in causal effect estimation \cite{Runge2020, Mooij2020JCI, Gilbert2024}.
+Statistical methods with this explicit goal have only emerged in the last three decades and are still catching up to the complexity of practically available data \cite{Cinelli2025, Glymour2019}.
+Spatiotemporal data pose particular difficulties for causal discovery methods due to autocorrelation between observations and latent confounders that may mask or distort relationships \cite{Ninad2025}.
+In this short communication, we posit that existing causal discovery algorithms for independent and identically distributed (iid) time series can be adapted to time series with spatial structure by leveraging the theoretical results of causal discovery across contexts and latent spatial confounding in causal effect estimation \cite{Runge2020, Mooij2020JCI, Gilbert2024}.

+In the following sections, we introduce causal discovery and its underpinning conditional independence tests.
+We motivate the extension of causal discovery methods to spatiotemporal systems, and briefly review the spatiotemporal causal discovery literature.
+We discuss what causal discovery can learn from methods that address unobserved spatial confounding in causal effect estimation, and how this allows us to extend time series causal discovery to systems with spatial structure.
+We close by addressing the strengths and limitations of this extension and identifying promising areas of future research.